-Audit staff performed the following procedures over the course of six site visits to accomplish the audit objectives:
+Auditor staff performed the following procedures during the five site visits:

-- 1. Selected all vouchers over \$1,000 and sampled the remaining vouchers; reviewed for the necessary paperwork. - Auditors judgmentally sampled vouchers under \$1,000 during each visit. - The samples consisted of at least one advance, one advance with returned funds, and one informant pay. - 2.
-Counted cash on hand. - 3.
-From the sampled vouchers, traced at least two of the complaint numbers/evidence to the PCB. - 4.
+- 1. Selected all vouchers over \$1,000 to ensure proper handling and timely return to Imprest fund. - 2.
+Judgmentally selected vouchers under \$1,000 consisting of at least one advance, one advance with returned funds, and one informant pay. - 3.
+Physically counted cash on hand. - 4.
+Traced, and physically observed, at least two items from judgmentally selected vouchers to the PCB. - 5.
 Performed various analyses on the yearly data.